migam830/migam830.github.io/_posts/2025-04-21-software-license-tier-list.markdown

 layout: post
 title: Software license tier list
 ---
-I have seen many tier lists but (un)surprisingly haven't seen any software license ones.
-This is probably because no one has ever felt the need to make one.
-So here is a tier list on this very exciting topic.
+I have seen many tier lists but haven't seen any software license ones.
+This is probably because no one has ever had enough interest in software licenses to make a tier list.
+I am fascinated by software licenses, though, so here is a tier list ranking them.

 Obviously, this is my opinion and this isn't objective in any way.

-There are hundreds of software licenses, I am just focusing on the most common ones.
+Also, there are hundreds of software licenses (anyone can write their own license), I am just focusing on the most common ones.

 I am not a lawyer, this is not legal advice.

+Here is my tier list:

 | <span style="color:red">S</span> | `GPL` `AGPL` |
 | <span style="color:orange">A</span> | `MIT` `LGPL` `CC0` `0BSD`  `Apache` `MPL` |